Time Reporting Methods

 - The Web Clock is a time collection method in HR/Pay accessed by Mobile HCM or a “desktop computer” that uses clock time to calculate pay.

 - The Timesheet is a time collection method located inside the HR/Pay system in that used total hours per day to calculate pay.

 - A Time Collection Device (TCD) is a physical device outside PeopleSoft used to clock-in/out via a proximity card.
-Assignment of the TCD is done by department.

 - Proximity cards may be sent back to Human Resource Management, 103 Carruth-O’Leary Hall.